PVG-SKILLUP-CLUB/competitive-programming-/Leetcode/129. Sum Root to Leaf Numbers/Readme.txt

- are given the root of a binary tree containing digits from 0 to 9 only.
+ You are given the root of a binary tree containing digits from 0 to 9 only.

 Each root-to-leaf path in the tree represents a number.